Best Black Friday Luggage Deals at Amazon - Tumi, Samsonite & More

-Amazon Early Black Friday is a great opportunity to shop white hot sales and fashion deals from loads of brands that offer a discount of up to 80% off.
-Kate Spade, Rebecca Minkoff, Frye, Vera BradleyLevi's, Karl Lagerfeld, Marc Jacobs, Skechers, Soludos, Superga, DL1961 jeans, Eddie Bauer, Adidas, American Apparel, Uggs, Lacoste, Vineyard Vines, Alo Yoga, Calvin Klein and Tory Burch are among the retailer brand names that are part of Prime Day.
+The Amazon Black Friday sale is a great opportunity to shop white hot sales and fashion deals from loads of brands that offer a discount of up to 80% off.
+Kate Spade, Rebecca Minkoff, Frye, Vera BradleyLevi's, Karl Lagerfeld, Marc Jacobs, Skechers, Soludos, Superga, DL1961 jeans, Eddie Bauer, Adidas, American Apparel, Uggs, Lacoste, Vineyard Vines, Alo Yoga, Calvin Klein and Tory Burch are among the retailer brand names that are part of the Amazon Black Friday sale.
 Not only does the sale include the above mentioned brands and Amazon brands, but it also features luxury brand markdowns within Shopbop, which Amazon acquired in 2006.

 Plus, be sure to sign into your Prime account as Amazon Prime members get free two-day shipping on select items.

-Ahead, check out ET Style’s picks from designer luggage brands via the Amazon Early Black Friday event, and be sure to check back for new deals on well loved brands.
+Ahead, check out ET Style’s picks from designer luggage brands via the Amazon Black Friday sale, and be sure to check back for new deals on well loved brands.

 RELATED CONTENT: